Self-Defense Techniques For Sexual Assault Survivors

 Make Yourself Hard To Hold

-Consistently attempt to target vulnerable areas on your attacker with any limb that’s free.
-If it’s too hard or exhausting for your attacker to continue holding you, it’s possible they’ll give up.
+Consistently attempt to target vulnerable areas on your attacker with any free limb.
+If it’s too hard or exhausting for your attacker to continue holding you, they may give up.

 How To Stay Safe if You Aren’t Physically Able To Protect Yourself